maxerbox/message-suite-fisherman/README.md

 The `embed` parameter is an Object.
 This function has to return a string value

-## Custom timeout and typing count in the command locales proprety
+## Custom timeout and typing count in the command locales property

 You can set as well the timeout and the typing count in the command's locales property: